dirigiblelabs/curriculum-2017/NikolayMateev/WrittenDocumentation/README.md

 In order to get started with Eclipse Dirigible you should have already:

 * Logged into the Eclipse Dirigible Web IDE and be in the Workbench persepective.
-[Click here][1] to do that.
+[Log into Eclipse Dirigible Web IDE][1]

 ## Using Eclipse Dirigible - Basics